MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/evaluate-sdk.md

 print("Versioned evaluator id:", registered_evaluator.id)
 ```

-After logging your custom evaluator to your AI Studio project, you can view it in your [Evaluator library](../evaluate-generative-ai-app.md#view-and-manage-the-evaluators-in-the-evaluator-library) under **Evaluation** tab in AI Studio.
+After logging your custom evaluator to your AI Studio project, you can view it in your [Evaluator library](../evaluate-generative-ai-app.md#view-and-manage-the-evaluators-in-the-evaluator-library) under **Evaluation** tab of your Azure AI project.

 ### Remote evaluation with Azure AI Project SDK